nkhatri7/nkhatri7/README.md

 I'm a final year commerce student at UNSW that's extremely passionate about programming, UI/UX design, and creating good digital experiences for users.

 ### What I'm doing now
-- 🏢 Junior Frontend Developer @ Cheil Australia
+- 🏢 Associate Software Engineer @ DigIO
-- 📚 Finishing my commerce degree
 - 💻 Building side projects (whenever I have the time)

 <!-- ### My languages and tools -->